-The firing and discrediting of a Hennepin County, Minnesota nurse who examined sexual assault victims and was a prosecution expert witness has prompted the independent review of all of the criminal cases she was involved in.
+The firing and discrediting of a Hennepin County, Minnesota nurse who examined sexual assault victims and was a prosecution expert witness has prompted the independent review of all of the criminal cases in which she was involved.

 Hennepin County Medical Center (HCMC) Nurse Jarvis

 Kristi J. Jarvis was a Hennepin County Medical Center (HCMC) nurse.
 Jarvis was hired by HCMC in 2014.
 The following year, she was promoted to “program coordinator” for the Hennepin Assault Response Team (HART), which was then known as Sexual Assault Resource Service, or, SARS.The HART organization is staffed 24 hours a day and investigates allegations of sexual assault, human trafficking and sexual exploitation involving adults and children.

 Jarvis served as the forensic program coordinator from late 2017 until her firing.
 During her tenure at HCMC and HART, Jarvis examined sexual assault victims and was listed as an expert witness for the prosecution.

 On May 8, 2019, Jarvis was fired for falsely reporting in documents that she had a bachelor’s of science in nursing.
 Her personnel file obtained by the Minnesota Star Tribune also showed that Jarvis “ inappropriately took $4,050 in personal checks from participants who attended a class she taught, was disciplined in 2017 for altering official HCMC documents and contributed to a work environment rife with dysfunction.”

 According to her termination letter, Jarvis was fired for claiming on official documents related to the International Association of Forensic Nursing’s approval process for sexual assault nurse examiner (SANE) classes that she had a bachelor’s of science in nursing.